aminalaee/sqladmin/README.md

 $ pip install sqladmin
 ```

-This will install the full version of sqladmin with extra dependencies for security:
+This will install the full version of sqladmin with optional dependencies:

 ```shell
 $ pip install "sqladmin[full]"